flying3615/ta_analysis/test/e2e/README.md

 In landonline-survey-plan-generation root directory launch the following docker command :
 `docker compose up -d`

+### Set up test data

+We use flyway for importing test survey data, the same as in the backend.
+To import the data, run the `./setupTestData` script located in this directory.

+To add test data, add a file with the name **Vxx__some_description.sql** in the `data` directory.

 ### Run the e2e tests

 ```